abc579/java-restaurant-booking-system/README.md

 ## Actions

+For all of these actions, the user has to be already logged in.

 ### Customer (for all of these, the customer needs to be logged in)

 0. As a customer, I'd want to know what the restaurant offers to eat that day, so I need to be able to see the menu.